(also known as: argument from omniscience, "how the hell can you possibly know that?")

 God wants us to love each other, but he is okay with us killing each other if we are defending our land—we will still go to Heaven.

-Explanation: Claims of knowing the mind of God of highly dubious.
+Explanation: Claims of knowing the mind of God are highly dubious.
 While we cannot rule out divine revelation, we would need to weigh that possibility against the likelihood of a false belief.

 Exception: "Seems impossible" is not "impossible."
 It might be possible that someone actually has the detailed knowledge they claim.
 We need to keep that option open when thinking probabilistically.